 The incubation period for tropical illnesses can be a lot longer than you’d think.
 If an individual falls ill a few months after travelling, it could still be from their time abroad.
 Put your health first and consider a post-exposure medical screening after your travels to rule out potentially fatal illnesses.
 This peace of mind really is priceless!

 Zika is also still a major concern for those planning travel to affected areas.
 The virus is still prevalent in many parts of the world and, as there is no vaccination against it, it is strongly recommended that you are screened upon your return if you suffer from symptoms including fever, muscular aches and pains, headache and runny eyes.
 These symptoms are very similar to those for the flu so at this time of year it is important to be extra cautious.

 Health risks for expats

-Another side of this is family and friends returning home for the festivities.
+Another side of this is family and friends returning home.
 What many don’t realise is that the personal protection against many diseases gained by living in an area for many years is frequently lost when individuals move to a new region where the disease is not prevalent.
 Individuals returning home need to think long and hard about the diseases they may no longer be immune to.

 For example, if you’re originally from West Africa but have been living in Europe for the last few years, you will not have the same number of antibodies to fight against malaria as those who still live in West Africa, friends and family included.
 It is recommended that you take regular adequate malaria prophylaxis to protect against this potentially fatal disease.

-We hope that you find these tips for visiting friends and relatives useful while you travel for Christmas.
+We hope that you find these tips for visiting friends and relatives overseas useful when you reunite with your loved ones around the world.
 For more travel health tips and advice call your local TMB travel health clinic and speak to one of our qualified professionals.